 Plus, due to the unstable nature of the exercise, the eccentric portion (lowering phase) becomes even harder.
 Think about lowering in a squat versus a lunge: There's much more stability in a squat because both feet are planted near each other.
 During lunges, it becomes even harder to control your body against gravity, Marko says.

-It is in fact possible to do too many lunges too often, Marko says.
+It is possible to do too many lunges too often, Marko says.
 And your body will tell you when you have.

 "One might start to get a really tight muscle that leads to trigger-point tightness and restrictions, which would then cause restrictions in the joints," Marko says.
 "The IT band might also start to get really tight because it assists the hip abductors in stabilization and also helps the knee flex and extend with each up and down of the lunge."

-When your IT band gets tight, it pulls at your kneecap and you can develop pain around your knee.
+When your IT band gets tight, it could pull at your kneecap, potentially leading to pain around your knee.

 "Lunges can be a demanding movement and certainly can be done too much," Rizzo says.
 "The obvious signs of over-exercising, like muscles being too sore, being tired and worn down and being overall weaker all apply to lunges."

-More specifically, if you're overdoing the lunges, you'll notice that they become increasingly harder to perform.
-"Your form will be significantly worse and be less consistent from repetition to repetition," Rizzo says.
+More specifically, if you're overdoing the lunges, you'll notice they become increasingly harder to perform.
+"Your form will be significantly worse and less consistent from repetition to repetition," Rizzo says.